BAJA HA-HA 2023, THE POOBAH'S VERSION

 Boat Bum Gal's breadcrumb course shows her

-unusually close to shore before she turned left at
+close to shore before she turned left

 the northern tip of Turtle Bay, hit a rock, and sank.